OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-13.md

 ## 2 Kings 13:22

-Now Hazael king of Aram had oppressed Israel all the days of Jehoahaz.
+During the time of Jehoahaz, Hazael king of Aram had oppressed Israel.

 ## 2 Kings 13:23